Why are people already vaccinated against SARS-Cov-2 infected?

 The simple fact that the virus is opposed by the immune system almost immediately suggests that there will be a reduction in its transmission capacity.
 In fact, a recent study in the UK (without peer review) indicates that up to 50% less.

 Since immunization increases the number of asymptomatic people who do not know they are infected, we cannot lower our guard.
-For this reason, the European Center for Disease Prevention and Control (ECDC) warns about infections from immunized people.
+Therefore, the European Center for Disease Prevention and Control (ECDC) warns about infections from immunized people.

 It is essential that group immunity is achieved to reduce the spread of the virus and infections.